Establishing successful university-industry COVID-19 collaborations

 Our latest webinar was part of our COVID-19 ‘Open Call for Research’ series which aims to provide R&D teams, academics and university TTOs with unique insights into how COVID-19 has changed approaches to collaboration and commercialisation.
 We invited a panel of university technology transfer professionals to discuss their experiences working with industry during the pandemic, with a particular focus on how they approached research collaboration and established agreements around COVID-19 related research and technology.
-The full webinar recording can be found here.
+The full webinar recording of the discussion around university-industry COVID-19 collaborations can be found here.

 While our COVID-19 Open Call for Research is now closed to submissions, our final webinar in this series is on Tuesday 6th July with three professionals from research commercialisation, industry and academia.
 We’ll soon be launching another open call for research, watch out for the announcement!

-Following an in-depth discussion with our host Stephen Muddimer, we opened up the floor for questions from our attendees.
+Following an in-depth discussion around university-industry COVID-19 collaborations with our host Stephen Muddimer, we opened up the floor for questions from our attendees.
 The first of our audience’s questions lead to some particularly interesting points, which we have summarised below.

 Did universities find they had more interest in COVID-19 technologies from companies they had existing relationships with or from companies that they had not worked with before?